-Simone Winkler, founder of inGenuyX Engineering Solutions, is a Stanford-based NIH-funded biomedical researcher and engineering consultant with expertise in advancing diagnostic capabilities through clinical and biomedical sciences and engineering.
-Dr. Winkler’s research and expertise include magnetic resonance imaging (MRI) physics, the interaction of biological tissue with electromagnetic fields, as well as engineering development for PET/MR and Ultra High-Field MRI.
+Simone Winkler, founder of inGenuyX LLC and current vice chair at IEEE Consultants of Silicon Valley, is a Stanford-trained NIH-funded Cornell professor and technology consultant with expertise in advancing diagnostic capabilities through clinical and biomedical sciences and engineering.
+Dr. Winkler’s research and expertise include magnetic resonance imaging (MRI) physics, the interaction of biological tissue with electromagnetic fields, as well as engineering development for Ultra High-Field MRI.

 Simone Winkler graduated majoring in mechatronics with distinction from the J. Kepler University of Linz, Austria, then pursued her graduate studies in electrical engineering at the École Polytechnique Montréal, Canada, where she specialized in RF/microwave engineering.
 For her research work during her MSc and PhD degrees, she received numerous awards (2009 IEEE MTT-S Graduate Fellowship Award, 2006 IEEE CCECE Best Paper Award, 2006 Hedy Lamarr Award, Erwin Wenzel Award, ÖVE GIT Award, Tech2b award) and took on leadership and mentorship positions as Chair of the IEEE Women in Engineering chapter Montreal, and the Vice Chair of the student committee CREER.
 After her PhD degree, Dr. Winkler became a post-doctoral fellow at McGill University, Montréal, Canada, where she developed a microwave near-field imaging system used for detecting early breast cancer.